-Bariatric surgery for weight loss has become a common practice in the United States with about 179,000 operations being performed in 2013.
+Bariatric surgery for weight loss has become a common practice in the United States, with about 179,000 operations performed in 2013.
 The second most common bariatric procedure done today is the Roux-en-Y gastric bypass (RYGB).
-To be a practicing health profession in the modern era, one must understand the more common chronic complications that may result from altering the gastrointestinal (GI) tract and how to manage these complications.
+To be a practicing health professional in the modern era, one must understand the more common chronic complications that may result from altering the gastrointestinal (GI) tract and how to manage these complications.

-The common chronic complications following an RYGB are briefly described with respect to epidemiology, presentation, diagnosis, and treatment.
+The common chronic complications following an RYGB are briefly described concerning epidemiology, presentation, diagnosis, and treatment.

 Issues of Concern

-The most common place for a stricture is at the gastrojejunal anastomosis; this occurs between 3% to 7% following laparoscopic RYGB procedures (LRYGB).
-The pathophysiologies responsible for the formation of this stricture are ischemia, scarring, and inadequate technique (creating a small anastomosis).
+The most common location for stricture is the gastrojejunal anastomosis; this occurs between 3% to 7% following laparoscopic RYGB procedures (LRYGB).
+The pathophysiologies responsible for forming this stricture are ischemia, scarring, and inadequate technique (creating a small anastomosis).
 Patients will typically present weeks to months postoperatively with progressive dysphagia of solids to liquids and subsequent daily vomiting.
 Diagnosis is made with endoscopic evaluation.
-Treatment is primarily with endoscopic balloon dilation and in the setting of failure or multiple recurrences may need surgical revision.,
+Treatment is primarily with endoscopic balloon dilation and in the setting of failure or multiple recurrences may need surgical revision.

 - Large pouch size (leading to a larger parietal cell mass in the pouch and resulting acid exposure)

 - Gastrogastric fistula (remnant stomach parietal cells producing acid which enters pouch leading to exposure of the jejunal mucosa to a higher acid level)